implico/frs-bundle-default/README.md

 bower install
 ```

 On Windows, remember to run Bower from Git Shell.
+Bower files are by default placed in `bower_components` - to change this, edit the `.bowercc` file and change `dirs.vendor` config definition.

 Then use the [Frontend-starter gulp tasks](https://github.com/implico/frontend-starter#cli-tasks).
 For example, for the first init, use: